guan404ming/PD-midterm-project/README.md

-# 2022 Programming Design - Midterm Project
+# Scheduling Optimization
-- 🍒 This is the midterm project of Programming Design instructed by Prof. Ling-Chieh Kung at National Taiwan University
+- 🍒 This is the midterm project of Programming Design instructed by Prof. Ling-Chieh Kung and Prof. Cheng-Yuan Ho at National Taiwan University
 - 🏅 Our program is rated ${1st}$ in 02 class, ${4th}$ in 50 teams

 ## Goal